zoom2manoj/datastructure_challenge/README.md

 2. Find maximum value of Sum( i*arr[i]) with only rotations on given array allowed.
 3. Maximum sum of i*arr[i] among all rotations of a given array.
 4. Find the Rotation Count in Rotated Sorted array
+5. Quickly find multiple left rotations of an array.

 Graph :